Amias-Burrows/louth-glass/README.md

 # louth-glass

-This is the repository for makink a Louth Glass Template Page
+This is the repository for making a Louth Glass Template Page